watson-developer-cloud/openwhisk-sdk/README.md

 * `username` : The Watson Conversation API username.

 * `password` : The Watson Conversation API password.

+* `iam_access_token` :  The IAM access token.
+You manage the lifecycle of the token

+* `iam_apikey` : The API key.
+Used to get an access token that is passed with the call.

+* `iam_url`: The URL of the IAM service.
+Usually not required.
+Defaults to 'https://iam.bluemix.net/identity/token'.

 * `headers`: The request headers.